vndr/dev-sandbox/README.md

-Set user and install all required tools using puppet on fresh instalation of ubuntu 13.04
+Set user and install all required tools using puppet on fresh instalation of ubuntu desktop 13.04

 1. install ubuntu on machine
 2. login as root,
-3. copy "install_basic.sh" file into /tmp directory
+3. copy `install_basic.sh` file into `/tmp` directory
-3. run from terminal:  "./install_basic.sh"
+3. run from terminal:  `./install_basic.sh`
 4. put your username
 5. when is done, logout and login again with new username and password: 123456